Cloud Networks FAQ

 Can I add or remove existing networks from a Cloud Server?

 Yes.
 You can add or remove any network (PublicNet, ServiceNet, or Cloud Networks) from a server with a Managed Infrastructure.
-However, Managed Cloud Service Level and RackConnect customers are required to have PublicNet and ServiceNet interfaces.
+However, Managed Operations Service Level and RackConnect customers are required to have PublicNet and ServiceNet interfaces.
 This capability means that you can freely make networking changes to your existing deployments without having to rebuild Cloud Servers.
 For more information, see the Virtual Interfaces section in the Cloud Networks Developer Guide.
 Be aware that removing PublicNet or ServiceNet interfaces might impact certain Rackspace services and capabilities.

 Can I transfer Cloud Networks IP addresses from one Rackspace Cloud Server to another?

 Yes.
 IP addresses on Cloud Networks are usable by any other Cloud Server on that network.